jemmons/Battlepug/README.md

 In the mean time, intrepid folk with SquareSpace developer accounts can clone this repository and push it to their sites.
 You should get a functioning copy of [battlepug.com](http://battlepug.com) — *sans* all the content, of course.

-If you have pressing questions about how to do a thing, create an issue here, and I'll try to get to that first.
+If you have pressing questions about how to do a thing, [create an issue](https://github.com/jemmons/Battlepug/issues) and I'll try to get to that first.

 Thanks for your interest, your patience, and your love of the pug.